 speaker

 Analyst, Cormac Securities

 Thank you, Aprilia.
 Good morning, everybody.
-I should say good afternoon, Ashley.
-Hi, just looking at SP&IM margins across markets, if I look at Austin and I look at Houston, I do see that margins actually expanded quite a bit here over here.
-I'm not sure if I'm missing something here, but is there something to do with one-time costs over here or is it generally a more efficient cost structure in these markets?
+I should say good afternoon, actually.
+Just looking at SP&I margins across markets, if I look at Austin and I look at Houston, I do see that margins actually expanded quite a bit year over year.
+I'm not sure if I'm missing something here, but is there something to do with one-time costs over here, or is it generally a more efficient cost structure in these markets?
+Yes.

 speaker

-Hey, Sy.
-Yeah, no, the reason the margins expanded is that's based on the tax refund that I just previously spoke about.
+Hey, Sai.
+Yeah, no, the reason the margins expanded, that's based on the tax refund that I just previously spoke about.

+speaker